cdoan1/static-site-starter-src/docs/design.md

 ### Planning - How do we do Ops

+#### Project: AOC

 - We use a multiple github repository to allow us to deploy and operatoe RHACM.
 - For application and configuration data, we define kustomization overlays to cover each distinct deployment targets.
 Targets make up different stage environments or different region environments.
 - We use Ansible Automation Platform to trigger Ansible Playbooks to build the infrastructure that make up the management components.
 This includes the ansible playbook to deploy OCP as a private cluster on Azure.
 We also define ansible playbooks to import AKS clusters into ACM.
 We need to support multiple ACM deployments across multiple regions.
 - To limit costs, We support a two stage deployment workflow: development and production.
-Developers are still able to deploy sandbox environments, using an internal RHACM infrastructure cluster, with support for cluster pools.
+Developers are still able to deploy sandbox environments, using an internal RHACM infrastructure cluster, with has support for cluster pools.
 - We develop in the cloud.
 - For the AOC project we use gitops with Openshift Gitops to deploy RHACM workload and configuration data.
 The image below is a sample the current set of ArgoCD applications we have defined.

 [![Image 0](https://cdoan1.github.io/static-site-starter-src/images/acm_24_argocd_applications.png)](./images/acm_24_argocd_applications.png)

+#### Project: KCP

+- This project leverages an existing RHACM infrastructure to deploy the public OCP clusters into which we will deploy the RHACM instance to support the project.
+The initial OCP clusters are detached from the infrastrucutre RHACM.
+- THe deployment of RHACM into OCP clusters will be managed by Openshift Pipelines.
+- Openshift Pipeline will deploy Openshift Gitops, and similar to the AOC project, we will use Argocd to handle the rollout of ACM and ACM configuration.

+#### Commonailty across all RHACM deployments

 ### Planning - Sizing